compasjs/compas/packages/code-gen/src/experimental/README.md

 This probably won't land in a single Compas release, so we may want to use `@compas/code-gen/experimental` for the new exports.

+## Terminologie

+- Flow; a collection of routes in a single group
+- Model; `T.object().enableQueries()` / query enabled objects.
+Has keys and not fields.
+- Relation; relation between structureModels with an owning and inverse side

 ## Design